lqtza/OcuMOL_Leap/README.md

     - If you don't do this, when PyMOL goes full screen it may end up on the wrong display.

 ### Software Setup
 - Clone the ocudump repository from https://github.com/telamonian/ocudump/.
 Follow the directions.
 This should generate a cython library (called `ocudump.so`) from the Oculus SDK.
-Your versions of the Oculus SDK and Runtime should be identical (this has been tested with 0.5 on Mac OS X 10.10).
+Your versions of the Oculus SDK and Runtime should be identical (this has been tested with SDK v0.5 on Mac OS X 10.10, and with SDK v0.6 on Windows 7).

 - Clone this repository (OcuMOL_Leap).
 Open the `prep_and_run.py` script in an editor.
 Near the top of the script there is a line which reads:
 `sys.path.append("/Users/lqtza/Hacks/ocudump/build/src/cython")`